DAY 24 Tignes Le Lac to Refuge Chalet de Rosuel

 Refuge Rosuel - note grass on roof

-We move on and spy the hut at the end of the telegraphique - we stop to get out of the wind - strip off our wet clothes, changes into 7 layers of dry ones, and have a cup of coffee waiting for the weather to clear - it's even too cold to take a photo - but trust me - it was bloody cold.
-The weather doesn't clear - the temperature plummets to zero but the rain does ease a little.
-My fingers are so cold they can't do or undo the buckles on my back pack.
-We're there for about an hour and then decide to make a move.
-The snow drifts are not as bad as the Col de Chaviere at 2796metres, but the wind is driving at 50k/hr and the only other noise I can hear apart from the whistling wind is Ian's poncho flapping around his ears His is a short Woollies poncho for emergencies - this is an emergency.
-Mine is tied around my waist with one of Ian's shoe laces he rescued from his old shoes.
-My poncho is a perfect fit, it's size 10 to 12 years, remember, but it's perfect for me - not so long that it dangles below my knees and stops me lifting my legs up rocks.
+We move on and spy a hut at the telegraphique and stop to strip off wet clothes and change into 7 layers of dry ones.
+We have a cup of hot coffee - it's too cold to take a photo.
+The temperature plummets to zero but the rain eases and an hour later we decide to make a move.
+The wind is driving at 50k/hr and I hear Ian's poncho flapping around his ears.
+His is a cheap Woollies disposable poncho for emergencies - this is an emergency.
+Mine is tied around my waist with a shoe lace rescued from Ian’s shoes.

-We reach the top of the Col de Palet and guess what - there's a picnic table - I don't believe it.
-We've been to seven Cols in perfect weather this trip and never had a picnic table - and now its freezing blowing and nearly snowing, and there's a picnic table.
-Gotta take a photo no matter what the temperature.
-We start to descend the other side through snow drifts.
-The rain eases and strangely the climb up has warmed us and we feel good going down the other side.
-It's easier gradients and the wind on this side is not as strong.
-We see the Refuge de Palet just 300 metres from the Col, but there's no smoke from the chimney, it's a bit out of the way, and we decide to keep moving rather than stop for hot chocolate - if there was any.
+We reach the Col de Palet and there's a picnic table!
+We've been to 7 Cols in perfect weather and never a picnic table - and now its freezing and snowing, and here’s a picnic table.
+We continue down the other side through snow drifts.
+The rain eases and the climb up has warmed us.
+It's easier gradients going down and the wind on this side has eased.
+We see the Refuge de Palet but it's out of the way so we keep moving rather than stop for a hot chocolate.
+Past the snow drifts we find shelter behind a rock and have a hot cup of tea.
+On again for another hour or so and we get to a few huts – a perfect spot for lunch out of the wind.
+Ian spreads the lettuce on our plastic plates and adds the frozen cheese and mayonnaise.

-We finally descend to the tree line and meander down through the pine forests for an hour.
-Within 200 metres, the temperature rises from 9°C to 20°C and we have to stop to shed and stash away our wet gear.
+On again past the Refuge Entre Le Lac then we clamber our way through a section of boulders before descending sharply.
+On the opposite side of the valley are thunderous waterfalls.
+We encounter a group of walkers going to Refuge Palet - they shuddered when we described how windy, wet and cold it was.
+We descend to the tree line and meander through pine forests for an hour.
+The temperature rises from 9°C to 20°C and we have to stop to shed our wet gear.
 My pack becomes noticeably heavier.
 We can see a beautiful green valley below with a few houses and huts strewn along a road.
-Our Refuge is one of them.
-Ian thinks having a road to the place is good - they can bring in the meat and foodstuffs by road - no marmot stew tonight.
+Our Refuge Rosuel is one of them.
+Ian thinks a road to a refuge is good - they can bring in foodstuffs by road - and beer!

-Time to go downstairs and meet a few people, have another drink and blog.
+We go downstairs to have another drink and blog.
 Ian chats to a doctor who is a lung specialist while I type.
-We are joined by two others for dinner - a man whose boots just died and he is going to return home as he doesn't want to take the chance with new shoes.
-Another man, Jacques, is doing the GR5 in a total of 16 days - that's huge - he must average about 40k per day - his time schedule is about 12 hours average of our walking - he doesn't stop for lunch - OR coffee.
-There's also 2 other men in our dorm who are doing the same fast paced GR5 from woe to go - that's from Lac le Man near Geneva to Nice on the Mediterranean.
+We are joined by two others - a man whose boots just died and he’s returning home.
+Another man, Jacques, is doing the GR5 in 16 days - he’ll average 40k per day - his time schedule is about 12 hours average of our walking - he doesn't stop for lunch - OR coffee.
+There's 2 other men in our dorm doing the a fast GR5 from woe to go – ie from Lac le Man near Geneva to Nice on the Mediterranean.
+Dinner is salad, sausages and pasta and mixed vegetables then cheese followed by apple slice with a carafe of red wine - we're stuffed.
+Jacques is off to bed early as his days start at 5am.
+It's 9pm, still light outside and it didn't rain here today.
+Time to go to bed.
+The 3 guys doing the fast GR5 are already in bed.

 Created by Jan and Ian Somers in Sandvox